 “Yet minority teachers in Central Falls served as powerful role models for me.
 I felt that if they could go to college and become teachers, then maybe I could, too,” she said.
 “Inner-city students need to see themselves represented in their teachers.
 That’s a huge reason for having more teachers of color in the classroom.”

-“And my teachers at Central Falls were exceptional,” she said.
-“For instance, Mrs. Grant, actress Viola Davis’s sister, was my English teacher.
+“My teachers at Central Falls were exceptional,” she said.
+“For instance, Mrs. Grant, sister of actress Viola Davis, was my English teacher.
 I was terrified of being in Mrs. Grant’s class because she would have these Socratic seminars and she always had such high standards for students.
 We knew we had to try our best in her class.”

-Ramirez has taken what she learned at Central Falls and at RIC into the classroom she teaches.
-She said her lesson plans are developed with an awareness for diversity and inclusion, a best practice she said she learned at RIC.
+Taking what she learned at Central Falls and at RIC, Ramirez is applying it in the classes she teaches.
+Her lesson plans, she said, are developed with an awareness for diversity and inclusion, a best practice she said she learned at RIC.

-“Social justice was also brought up frequently by my professors in the education department,” she said.
+“Social justice was also brought up frequently by my professors in the education department,” said Ramirez.
 “As a student teacher, I was able to see the socio-economic divide in our schools and how it defines each school and the community within that school.”

-Ramirez hopes to return to Central Falls to teach and to show her students that they can remake themselves as she has and move out of the cycle of poverty.
+Ramirez hopes to teach in Central Falls and to show her students that they can remake themselves as she has and move out of the cycle of poverty.

-The U.S. Department of Education reported, “America’s racial and ethnic minorities are the fastest-growing sectors in the country and make up a disproportionately large segment of the economically poor population.
+According to the U.S. Department of Education, “America’s racial and ethnic minorities are the fastest-growing sectors in the country and make up a disproportionately large segment of the economically poor population.
 The level of their educational achievements will dramatically affect the future of our nation.”
-Recently, a Rhode Island Senate bill was passed, calling for the state colleges – RIC, URI and CCRI – to increase the recruitment of minority teacher preparation students in an effort to increase diversity in the teaching profession.